tomcatty/BluetrackHub/README.md

 ### Hardware Signature
 This is disabled for open source release.

 Previously, on bootloader boot, the 64 byte (NRF_CRYPTO_ECDSA_SECP256R1_SIGNATURE_SIZE) hardware signature stored in UICR.CUSTOMER[4] – UICR.CUSTOMER[18] generated from the FICR Device ID is checked against the public key.
 If this check fails, the device is bricked, and will sit there with the error LED written.
-This feature exists to make sure no-one can build the hardware without the ability to generate a valid signature with the private key.
+This feature exists to make sure no-one can build the hardware and use the .hex file without the ability to generate a valid signature with the private key, and is therefore a defence against hardware cloning.
 SHA256 hashing of the FICR Device ID is used, and the ECDSA used is SECP256R1 (NIST 256-bit).